fiji low season

 8. Be More Impulsive

 Travelling in the low season often means that you don’t have to book everything in advance.
-Accommodation and activities are rarely fully booked, leaving you to be more spontaneous.
-Feel like heading on a fishing trip or want to go scuba diving today or maybe you just discovered an island that you love and want to stay longer, booking your place on the spot will be no problem!
+Accommodations and activities are rarely fully booked, leaving you to be more spontaneous.
+Feel like heading on a fishing trip or want to go scuba diving today or maybe you just discovered an island that you love and want to stay longer?
+Booking your place on the spot will be no problem!
 Going with the flow is what Fiji time is all about!

 9. There are Plenty of Events Going on